Helping Hundreds of Families Nationwide

 Why Are MDLs Formed?

-MDLs can be beneficial for plaintiffs, defendants, and the court system.
-An MDL helps the court system by moving all complaints into one court and ensuring that the lawsuits proceed in a timely and orderly fashion, reducing the backlog.
+MDLs can be beneficial for plaintiffs and the court system.
 Plaintiffs benefit because their attorneys can pool resources and coordinate efforts.
-Defendants benefit similarly, as they don’t have to pay attorneys to defend them in courts throughout the country.
+An MDL benefits the court system by moving all complaints into one court and ensuring that the lawsuits proceed in a timely and orderly fashion, which helps reduce the backlog.

 Each year, around 15% of all civil lawsuits are consolidated in this fashion.

 Who Approves The Formation Of An MDL?